nutgram/docs/docs/upgrading/from-3.x-to-4.x.md

 > Likelihood Of Impact: High

 The constructor of the `Nutgram` class now accepts the `Configuration` class as the second parameter.
-However, it is still possible to use the static method `fromArray` to continue using an array.

 ```diff
 - $bot = new Nutgram('TOKEN', [